-Most, if not all, start writing fiction by writing the story that pops into their head and they fall in love with.
+Most, if not all, writers start by writing the story idea that pops into their head and they fall in love with.

 Which is exactly how it should be.

 There are lots of reasons you might need a change from this.
 Perhaps you want to start writing for publications or competitions, or maybe you’re blocked.
 Stuck staring at a blank page and no idea how to move forward.

 This is where the art of writing on commission comes in.
 By commission, I mean you’re writing to a set of guidelines rather than the juicy idea you’ve been mulling over for months.

 Writing a story against a set of guidelines is so very different to writing your own thing.
 There are a number of advantages to writing to someone else’s requests or guidelines:

 - You have a story you can submit to other places.